dimonier/tg2obsidian/README.md

 - For locations, relevant links to Google and Yandex maps are created.
 - It is possible to convert notes with certain keywords into a task.
 - It is possible to tag notes with certain keywords.
-- It is possible to recognize speech from the notes.
-In this case, the Bot sends the recognized text as a response to the original voice message.
+- It is possible to recognize speech from voice notes and audio messages.
+In this case, the Bot sends the recognized text as a response to the original message.

 ## Set up